The Book of Kells is an illuminated manuscript Gospel book, widely considered one of the greatest masterpieces of medieval art.

-What was the Book of Kells?
+What is the Book of Kells?

 Who wrote the Book of Kells?

 The manuscript was never finished.
 Today there are five competing theories, of the place and production of the manuscript.
-The first is that the book or possibly just the text may have been created at Iona abbey, a focal point for Christianity throughout Scotland.
+The first is that the book or possibly just the text may have been created at Iona Abbey, a focal point for Christianity throughout Scotland.
 The second the Book of Kells may have been produced completely at Iona Abbey.
 Thirdly, the manuscript may have been produced completely at the Scriptorium in Kells.
-Fourth Theory is that it may have been produced in the North of England, perhaps Lindisfarne, a tidal island also known as ‘Holy Island’.
+Fourth Theory is that it may have been produced in the North of England, perhaps Lindisfarne, a tidal island also known as 'Holy Island'.
 And finally, the fifth theory suggests that the book may have been created at an unknown monastery in Scotland.

 The exact location of the production of the manuscript may never be confirmed, however, the first theory that it may have been partially created at Iona Abbey and carried through to Kells, is widely accepted.
 However, regardless of whichever theory is true, historical evidence shows us that in all certainty The Book of Kells was produced by Colombian monks who were closely associated with the community at Iona.